David-Tam/ML-Wine-Quality-Prediction/README.md

 Please not that only **white** wine data is used here.

-The project will be presented in the following structure:
+The project will be presented into two parts: 1.
+Binary classification.
+2. Mulitclass Classification In general, the structure follows:

 **1. Data Access**